arav06/aws-fundies/aws-security-compliance.md

 Continuous checking and analysis for compliance, regulatory and industry standards and custom controls

-It comes with several framework with controls which are mapped to industry standards and regulations
+It comes with several frameworks with controls which are mapped to industry standards and regulations

 ### Artifact